Posted: July 21, 2020 | News

 This Article is one of a series of Articles Ferruzzo & Ferruzzo, LLP will be circulating to address questions from clients related to COVID-19.
 Ferruzzo & Ferruzzo, LLP has formed a task force to assist business owners with their needs related to COVID-19.

 Colleen M. McCarthy, Esq. is a Partner and chairs the Firm’s Employment Practices Group.
 She has dedicated her practice to representing and protecting employers, with a particular emphasis on risk mitigation through preventative counseling and sound practical advice.
-For almost 20 years, Colleen McCarthy has counseled employers about the complicated employment laws that impact their businesses to ensure that they are in compliance, and to reduce the chance of costly litigation.
+For over 20 years, Colleen McCarthy has counseled employers about the complicated employment laws that impact their businesses to ensure that they are in compliance, and to reduce the chance of costly litigation.
 Colleen McCarthy may be reached by phone at (949) 608-6900 or email email@example.com.